planetfederal/workshops/workshops/postgis/source/en/spatial_relationships.rst

 .. figure:: ./spatial_relationships/st_equals.png
    :align: center

-ST_Equals returns TRUE if two geometries of the same type have identical x,y coordinate values, i.e. if the secondary shape is equal (identical) to the primary shape object.
+ST_Equals returns TRUE if two geometries of the same type have identical x,y coordinate values, i.e. if the second shape is equal (identical) to the first shape.

 First, let's retrieve a representation of a point from our ``nyc_subway_stations`` table.
 We'll take just the entry for 'Broad St'.